 As of 2017, Canada is home to 58 companies on the Forbes 2000 list, ranking seventh in the world8.

 Singapore businesses will find Canada to be a familiar environment, with low levels of corruption and clear delineated roles of government in business.

 7 2018 Index of Economic Freedom, The Heritage Foundation

 8 “The world’s largest public companies”, Forbex, 24 May 2017

-If you are keen to expand your business into Canada, let us link you up with our key partners, including Invest Quebec, the Alberta Singapore Office and the British Columbia Trade and Investment Office.
+If you are keen to expand your business into Canada, let us link you up with our key partners, including Invest in Canada, Invest Quebec, the Alberta Singapore Office and the British Columbia Trade and Investment Office.

 To find out how your company can collaborate with Canadian firms in areas related to Smart Cities and Industrial IoT, check out IoT Asia 2019.

 To stay updated on Canada’s market information and insights, subscribe to our newsletter.